ahupowerdns/corona-science/corona-science.md

 article](https://www.theguardian.com/world/2020/mar/10/hopes-rise-over-experimental-drugs-effectiveness-against-coronavirus)
 which notes that the producer has ramped up production in advance of the outcome of trials (10th of March).

+This is PURE speculation, but we might get lucky that specifically [hydroxychloroquine](https://pubmed.ncbi.nlm.nih.gov/32150618-in-vitro-antiviral-activity-and-projection-of-optimized-dosing-design-of-hydroxychloroquine-for-the-treatment-of-severe-acute-respiratory-syndrome-coronavirus-2-sars-cov-2/?from_term=coronavirus+chloroquine&from_sort=date&from_pos=1) might be effective early in the disease and that we can send it out to everyone who even appears to be infected.
+We don't yet have data on if this would work, but it is reasonably plausible.

 Supportive medicine
 -------------------